daniels75/SpringFrameworkSamples/spring-oauth2-github-ui/README.md

 	user-name-attribute: id

-# Everthing above can be "simplified" with following but then I don't see what Spring is doing behince of the scene :)
+#### Everything above can be "simplified" as follows, but then you don't see what Spring is doing behind of the scene :)

 spring:
   security: